 Image Alt Text

-While these scores can be useful for broad analysis, they are frequently misunderstood by novices, who might cite “low DA” as a reason for poor site performance in search results.
-With experience, you’ll find many examples of sites with low DA scores that rank well and outperform sites with higher DA scores.
+While these scores can be useful for broad analysis, they are often misunderstood by novices, who may wonder why a “high DA” site has low traffic.
+And inexperienced SEOs often attribute poor site performance to a “low DA” score.
+However, with experience, you’ll find many examples of sites with low DA scores ranking well and outperforming sites with a higher DA score.

 Regarding the discussions about the Google leak where people claimed Google representatives “lied” about authority scores: whenever John Mueller of Google has discussed “Domain Authority,” it has been clear that he was referencing these third-party scores, trying to clarify this exact misconception.
 If Google’s algorithm uses a type of site authority signal, it is not DA, DR, or AS.